 By car 2 hours 45 min – 180 km

-Prior to driving towards Abel Tasman, we spent a day in Blenheim and Marlborough to sample some of the areas best wines!
+The trip starts upon arrival in Picton.
+Here you will pick up your adventure rental car to make your way to Blenheim or to Abel Tasman.
+Before driving towards Abel Tasman, we spent a day in Blenheim and Marlborough to sample some of the area’s best wines!
 Nothing better than doing some vineyard hopping.

 Coffee Stop in Nelson